 Hello!
-I am Kit.
-I am finishing my MPhil in Psychology degree (passed oral exam, will officially graduate soon).
+I am Kit Jai.
+I received a confirmation of graduation from my degree of MPhil in Psychology at HKU, and will receive official graduation certificate later.
 I obtained my bachelor degree from HKU in 2019.
-I am interested in Social-Cognitive Psychology, Emotions (e.g. Anxiety, Regret), Judgment and Decision Making (JDM), especially in Health-Medical settings, and Open/Meta Science.
-I am looking for research PhD opportunities in the intersection of JDM and Mental Health:
+I am interested in Social-Cognitive Psychology, Emotions (e.g. Anxiety, Regret), Judgment and Decision Making (JDM), especially in Health-Medical settings, and Open/Meta Research.
+I plan to focus on the intersection between JDM and Mental Health in my PhD and future research career:

-2) Shared/collaborative decision making, decision training, and boosting,
+3) Shared/collaborative decision making, service user-clinician communication, decision training, and boosting,

-4) Evidence-based decision making in mental health settings – e.g. improving scientific literacy and JDM of clinicians and service users,
+5) Evidence-based decision making in mental health settings – e.g. improving scientific literacy, health/science communication, and JDM of clinicians and service users,

 6) JDM of mental health conditions and developmental conditions.